 While working at Fox, it was Scott Rudin's suggestion to Stuart Cornfeld that they hire David Cronenberg as director.
 Cornfeld agreed and after Mel Brooks had written an eloquent letter to the bosses at Fox, they agreed.
-Cronenberg's asking salary at the time was US$750,000.
-Brooks, Cornfeld and Fox, countered with an offer of $1 million, which sealed the deal.
+Cronenberg's asking salary at the time was 750,000 dollars.
+Brooks, Cornfeld, and Fox, countered with an offer of 1 million dollars, which sealed the deal.